Is Our Meeting a CalL or Video?

 That is why I urge anyone sending a calendar invitation for a conversation using Go-To-Meeting, WebEx, Zoom, Google Hangouts, or Microsoft Teams to clearly state whether you’re seeking a voice call or whether you want to see me when we talk.

-When you don’t spell it out, well, chaos ensues.
+When you don’t spell it out what the webinar etiquette is, well, chaos ensues.

 All Dressed Up, No Place to Go